Fighting for Virginia’s Small Businesses

 Skill Games Give Back to Virginia

-Skill game manufacturers donate millions of dollars to local charities each year.
-During the pandemic, they generated nearly $130 million in tax revenue, $74 million of which went directly to Virginia’s COVID-19 Relief Fund and worked with local business partners to hand out thousands of free meals across the state to people in need.
+Skill game locations, operators, and manufacturers donate millions of dollars to local charities each year.
+While regulated in Virginia, sill games generated nearly $130 million in tax revenue, $74 million of which went directly to Virginia’s COVID-19 Relief Fund.

 Contact VA MAC